Affordable TeleHealth Services for Everyone:

-To give you an idea of the benefits of virtual therapy, here is an article originally posted by Konstantin Lukin Ph.D. at Psychology Today as “TeleHealth, Social Skills, and the Future of Psychotherapy”
+To show you the benefits of virtual therapy, here’s an article by Konstantin Lukin Ph.D. on Psychology Today called “TeleHealth, Social Skills, and the Future of Psychotherapy.”

 "NO WARRANTY" LEGAL NOTICE: While independent outcomes studies have shown very high recovery rates for indiviuals in our programs, we cannot guarantee recovery for any particular individual.
 Recovery and future abstinence from addicting substances and the effects that such substances may have on the individual or their life, actions, or their future are entirely dependent on the individual and how well they apply the principles we have taught them.
 We are an educational institution, and how the individual in our program learns from what they are taught and modeled here, is totally up to them.
 Individuals who stay the full term (until graduation) have much better long-term recovery from addicitons than those who do not.